twojinie/Cancer-Type-Classification-using-Tokenized-Genomic-Mutations/README.md

-## 🧬 Cancer Subtype Classification from Genomic Mutations
+## 🧬 Cancer Type Classification using Tokenized Genomic Mutations

 This project develops AI models that classify **cancer subtypes** using **genomic mutation data**.
 Instead of treating mutations as tabular features, we explore **two complementary approaches**: